-Francesca Harrison

-MI CHAMOCHA DAYBREAK

-Now the waters are almost calm again, only gentle waves, when I look back.
+Francesca Harrison Writings may be used during religious services, provided that the individual authors and West End Synagogue are 129 cited.
+Any other usage requires permission from the authors, who may be contacted through West End MI CHAMOCHA DAYBREAK Now the waters are almost calm again, only gentle waves, when I look back.
 The heavy, frightening darkness has dissolved.
 It is daybreak.
 First, the near silence, only the lapping of waves, and the sound of people quietly panting for breath.
 Then, slowly: the building clamor and din: bewilderment... and sheer wonder.

-These old eyes of mine would think that what I have just seen was a dream, were it not for the strange sight of The People Israel- men, women and children-sobbing, laughing, and praying on the banks in awe, in fear, in gladness, and in gratitude.

-I look around-

-At the multitudes of people, the many hastily formed and oddly shaped motley bundles, The madly hopping children- quivering with excitement the mothers encircling them firmly in their arms drawing them hard against themselves to still their small, trembling limbsthe only they comfort they can offer, for the mothers cannot explain what they themselves do not understand.
+These old eyes of mine would think that what I have just seen was a dream, were it not for the strange sight of The People Israel- men, women and childrensobbing, laughing, and praying on the banks in awe, in fear, in gladness, and in gratitude.
+I look around- At the multitudes of people, the many hastily formed and oddly shaped motley bundles, The madly hopping children- quivering with excitement the mothers encircling them firmly in their arms drawing them hard against themselves to still their small, trembling limbsthe only they comfort they can offer, for the mothers cannot explain what they themselves do not understand.

-I watched the blameless horses of Pharaoh's soldiers, the air sharp with the scent of their fear, their enormous eyes rolling, their shrieks vying with the shrieking of the stalled chariot wheels.
+I hear wailing babies, people shouting, sheep bleating, cattle lowing I watched the blameless horses of Pharaoh's soldiers, the air sharp with the scent of their fear, their enormous eyes rolling, their shrieks vying with the shrieking of the stalled chariot wheels.
 I saw Pharaoh's captain, the one leading the charge of all Pharaoh's soldiers: Sword raised, black brows drawn together, dark eyes burning with rage, his teeth bared, his mouth contorted with hatred.

 Oh, I am not sorry we outran him through walls of water on our right and on our left.
 Still...he has a mother, and she will grieve.
 I am so glad to be here, and so glad there will be no more lash!